Skip to main content

 ScenarioCalculation ProcessResult

-Function execution: 0.2 seconds, 300 requests per second300 × 0.260 concurrent instances
+Function execution time: 0.2 seconds, 300 requests per second300 × 0.260 concurrent instances

-Function execution: 0.2 seconds, to achieve maximum concurrency of 10001000 ÷ 0.2Requires 5000 QPS
+Function execution time: 0.2 seconds, to achieve maximum concurrency of 10001000 ÷ 0.2Requires 5000 QPS

-Performance Optimization Recommendations
+Performance Optimization Suggestions

 1. Reduce Cold Start Impact

-• Avoid loading large dependencies globally
+• Avoid loading large dependencies in the global scope

 • Separate initialization code from processing logic